Jupiter (god): Liber

 Other scholars assert that there was no Liber (other than a god of wine) within historical memory.
-O. de Cazanove argues that the domain of the sovereign god Jupiter was that of sacred, sacrificial wine (vinum inferium), while that of Liber and Libera was confined to secular wine (vinum spurcum); these two types were obtained through differing fermentation processes.
+Olivier de Cazanove argues that the domain of the sovereign god Jupiter was that of sacred, sacrificial wine (vinum inferium), while that of Liber and Libera was confined to secular wine (vinum spurcum); these two types were obtained through differing fermentation processes.
 The offer of wine to Liber was made possible by naming the mustum (grape juice) stored in amphoras sacrima.